jbondi76/RealTimeBusTracker/README.md

 Description of the project: This project uses an animated marker on a map to indicate the locations of all bus stops between Harvard and MIT.

+INSTRUCTIONS TO OPEN THE EXERCISE: Download the Zip file then be sure to extract all the files.
+Once extracted, you just need to open the HTML file in your browser. *NOTE - If you have GitHub Desktop downloaded on your device you can open the repository using desktop without the need to extract the files.

 How to Run: Load the bus.animation.html file to your browser and then click the button in the upper left-hand corner to view the bus stops along the route.

 Roadmap of future improvements: Would like to add a link that user can click on to be directed to the bus schedule website.